wp-plugins/ewww-image-optimizer/readme.txt

 * Bulk restoration of converted images
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be fixed in a future release, as the developer has already committed to implementing the necessary hooks.

+= 1.7.2 =
+* fixed: Import button not shown on Optimize More in some cases

 = 1.7.1 =
 * fixed: syntax error causing white screen of death for Nextgen v2